TarekChaker/SMARTS/README.md

 # SMARTS
 SMARTS software
-This sofware is designed to serve as service maintenance as application tool
+This software is designed to serve as service maintenance-application tool